On Air Now

 Early Breakfast with James Stewart 4am - 6:30am

-It might be hard to believe, but a new study has found that hangovers actually get less severe with age.
+It might be hard to believe, but a study has found that hangovers actually get less severe with age.

 Rather surprisingly, the results found that older people were actually less likely to suffer from a foggy head in the morning.